 The milk producing cells in a cow's udder will begin to shut down after 36 hours of not being milked.
-To minimise future production losses, milking should be re-established at least once daily after 48 hours (i.e. on the third day of an outage).
+To minimise future production losses, milking should be re-established at least once daily after 48 hours.

 The level of production loss will be dependent on the number of missed milkings and the stage of lactation of the individual cow.

-Generally cows in early to mid-lactation will recover if milking can resume within three to four days.
+Generally cows in early to midlactation will recover if milking can resume within three to four days.
 Cows in later lactation are more likely to dry off.

 Mastitis is also a major risk to cow health and milk quality, especially if the power outage is associated with wet, muddy conditions.
-Dairy Australia